 Migration Guide

 A Google Workspace migration moves your email, calendars, contacts, and files from your old system to Google Workspace, with zero downtime.
-The short version: I plan the move and you approve it, I build your Workspace, the data copies in the background while your team keeps working, I verify everything lines up, then I switch email over on a weekend and support your team for 30 days afterward.
+The short version: NeuGenity plans the move and you approve it, then builds your Workspace.
+The data copies in the background while your team keeps working.
+NeuGenity verifies everything lines up, switches email over on a weekend, and supports your team for 30 days afterward.

 Your old email stays the live system the entire time, right up until the switch.
 Nothing is deleted from the source.
 Below is what each step actually involves.
 If you just want the price, you can run the cost calculator instead.

-First I look at what you have today.
-I document every user, mailbox size, shared drive, file store, and the third-party apps your team depends on.
-This tells me how much data is moving and where the tricky parts are, before any of it becomes a surprise.
+The migration starts with a close look at what you have today.
+NeuGenity documents every user, mailbox size, shared drive, file store, and the third-party apps your team depends on.
+This shows how much data is moving and where the tricky parts are, before any of it becomes a surprise.

-I write a plan built around your business: the order accounts move in, the cutover timing, what your team needs to know, and how I roll back if anything looks wrong.
-You read it and approve it before I touch a thing.
+NeuGenity writes a plan built around your business: the order accounts move in, the cutover timing, what your team needs to know, and how to roll back if anything looks wrong.
+You read it and approve it before anything moves.
 The deliverable is a written plan with a timeline, responsibilities, and a clear definition of done.

-I run the copy.
+Next comes the copy.
 Email, calendars, contacts, and files move over while your team keeps working in the old system.
-Email is the slow part, so I start it early and let it run in the background for as long as possible.
-I watch progress and fix errors as they come up.
+Email is the slow part, so it starts early and runs in the background for as long as possible.
+NeuGenity watches progress and fixes errors as they come up.

-Before anything switches, I check the copy against the source: item counts, file access, permissions, and calendars.
+Before anything switches, NeuGenity checks the copy against the source: item counts, file access, permissions, and calendars.
 The cutover does not happen until the data lines up.
 Your old system is still the live one this whole time.

-When the data checks out, I update your domain MX records so new email lands in Gmail.
-I schedule this for a Friday evening or Saturday to keep it out of your work hours, then watch email flow for 24 to 48 hours to confirm everything is landing where it should.
+When the data checks out, NeuGenity updates your domain MX records so new email lands in Gmail, schedules it for a Friday evening or Saturday to keep it out of your work hours, then watches email flow for 24 to 48 hours to confirm everything is landing where it should.

-After go-live I train your team on the everyday tools (Gmail, Drive, Calendar, Meet) and stay on for 30 days of support.
-You get direct access to me for questions and cleanup, not a ticket queue.
+After go-live, NeuGenity trains your team on the everyday tools (Gmail, Drive, Calendar, Meet) and stays on for 30 days of support.
+You get direct access to Christopher for questions and cleanup, not a ticket queue.

 Everything that moves from your old system to Google Workspace.